-- Formal essays must be submitted to Canvas and hard copy to me in the required format. - -You must title all papers.
+- Formal essays must be submitted to Canvas in the required format.

+-You must title all papers.
 "Essay 1" will not do.
+Be creative.

-Be creative. - -All essays must include a word count at the end of the submission. - -All formatting must meet MLA Format.
+-All essays must include a word count at the end of the submission.

+-All formatting must meet MLA Format.
 Use the OWL guide to help you.
 See Chapter 12 of The Curious Writer or http://owl.english.purdue.edu/owl/resource/747/01/